Astrophil and Stella Chromodoro (Julien Rasquinet) 2025 + Bending Boundaries Giveaway

 Astrophil & Stella Chromodoro by Karl©

-Thanks to the largesse of Astrophil & Stella and Indigo Perfumery we have a 50 ml tester bottle of Chromodoro for one registered reader in the EU.
-In the USA we have a tester bottle courtesy of Indigo Perfumery To be eligible, please leave a comment describing what strikes you about Astrophil & Stella Chromodoro based on Karl’s review, and where you live (EU of USA).
+Thanks to the largesse of Astrophil & Stella and Indigo Perfumery we have a 50 ml tester bottle of Chromodoro for one registered reader in the EU or if you live in the USA we have a tester bottle courtesy of Indigo Perfumery.
+To be eligible, please leave a comment describing what strikes you about Astrophil & Stella Chromodoro based on Karl’s review, and where you live (EU of USA).
 There is only one winner.
 Draw closes 3/17/2025.

 Please read Julien Rasquinet in his own words in his Young Perfumer Essay here.
 Karl‘s review on In Extremis along with his reviews Nabati and Madame M here.
 J’s essay on A Night At The Opera here.
 Please read Lauryn’s review of Sweet Pulp.